 Eye Contact If this product comes in contact with eyes: • Wash out immediately with water. • If irritation continues, seek medical attention. • Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: ▶ Flush skin and hair with running water (and soap if available). ▶ Seek medical attention in event of irritation.
-Inhalation ▶ If furnes, aerosols or combustion products are inhaled remove from contaminated area. ▶ Other measures are usually unnecessary.
+Skin Contact If skin or hair contact occurs: Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.
+Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Other measures are usually unnecessary.
 Following uptake by inhalation, move person to an area free from risk of further exposure.
 Oxygen or artificial respiration should be administered as needed.
 Asthmatic-type symptoms may develop and may be immediate or delayed up to several hours.
 Treatment is essentially symptomatic.
 A physician should be consulted.
-Ingestion Immediately give a glass of water.
-First aid is not generally required.
-If in doubt, contact a Poisons Information Centre or a doctor.
+Ingestion Wash out mouth with water.
+Do not induce vomiting unless directed to do so by medical personnel.
+Medical advice is required